 - Stay in Touch: especially in this day and age, it’s not easy to see all your loved ones.
 Use social media to keep them updated about your kids.

 Overall, of course, you and your kids will be well-served if you avoid the parental perfection trap.
 It’s easier said than done so do not hesitate to seek some guidance.
 Working with a counselor for parent counseling can help you make this important transition.
-Let’s set up a consultation soon to start making changes and setting goals.
+Let’s connect today to schedule a confidential consultation.